National City, Calif. - Background

 The lead attorney will be Institute Senior Attorney Dana Berliner, who was co-counsel in the Kelo case and who successfully argued on behalf of Norwood, Ohio, property owners before the Ohio Supreme Court.
 Joining her is Staff Attorney Jeff Rowes, who is currently litigating on behalf of Long Branch, N.J., property owners in defense of their homes.

-Richard M. Segal and James A. Garrett of Pillsbury Winthrop Shaw Pittman, L.L.P., ably serve as local counsel.
+Richard M. Segal, Brian D. Martin, and Nathaniel R. Smith of Pillsbury Winthrop Shaw Pittman, L.L.P., ably serve as local counsel.
 Segal and IJ worked together in a successful constitutional challenge to California's former requirement that African-style hair-braiders obtain cosmetology licenses to be allowed to braid hair.
-Garrett is a graduate of the University of San Diego Law School and an active volunteer for the RH Fleet Science Center and the Boy Scouts.

 Donna Matias, director and adjunct professor of the Entrepreneurship Clinic at the University of San Diego School of Law, previously assisted in the early stages of the case.